dotnet/arcade/Documentation/StartHere.md

 With every new major product cycle, we take the chance to upgrade our infrastructure based on what we learned in the previous product cycle.
-The goal is to produce a better product more efficiently in the next product cycle.  .NET Core 3 is no different, though in many ways the infrastructure changes we are making are much more an overhaul than normal.
+The goal is to produce a better product more efficiently in the next product cycle. .NET is no different, though in many ways the infrastructure changes we are making are much more an overhaul than normal.
 Generally, we are focusing in 3
 areas:
 - **Shared tooling (Arcade)** - Striving to reduce duplication of tooling, improve development consistency between repos and drive tooling improvements